 Artist Diploma - Conducting Emphasis students must perform two recitals to complete the diploma.
-These recitals will be under the supervision of the Director of Conducting and may involve an existing on-campus ensemble, off-campus ensemble, or a specially formed recital ensemble.
+These recitals will be under the supervision of the Director of Conducting and may involve an off-campus ensemble or a specially formed recital ensemble with the approval of the Director of Conducting and the Dean.
+In the case of an on-campus recital, the student will be responsible for forming the ensemble.
+Zipper Hall may be available for conducting recitals, depending on the size of the ensemble.
+The assistance of the Performance Library staff may be available for the preparation of recital, depending on the size of the ensemble and the repertoire.
 At the discretion of the Director of Conducting, recital credit may also be given for individual works conducted on more than one concert.